People gathered around a sheep roundup pen in the Westfjords of Iceland

 How are the sheep rounded up?

-Réttir start with the so-called göngur where search parties ride horses and quad-bikes into the grazeland in search of roaming sheep, the trip spanning a few days to a week.
-Cold and rainy autumn weather can turn this event into an exhausting endeavor but comraderies, adventure, and fun on the way make it a special experience for those taking part.
+Réttir starts with the so-called göngur, where search parties ride horses and quad-bikes into the grazeland in search of roaming sheep, the trip spanning a few days to a week.
+Cold and rainy autumn weather can turn this event into an exhausting endeavor, but comraderies, adventure, and fun on the way make it a special experience for those taking part.
 Luckily, sheep usually stay in the wider area where they were put for grazing, while some get lost.
 A second search takes place a few weeks later.

 Men on horses herding sheep in Iceland